inductiva/inductiva/docs-sources/openfast/run-50-simulations-in-parallel/sections/section4.md

 cloud_machine.terminate()
 ```

->Note: You can list all the tasks from this project by running this command on
+You can list all the tasks from this project by running this command on
 your command line interface `inductiva tasks list -p Openfast_WavesWN -n 50`

 ```